See also Legal FAQs Filing Complaints Know Your Rights

 Who are perpetrators of sexual violence?

-What can I do if I believe the school has not complied with Title IX regarding sexual harassment or sexual violence?
+What can I do if I believe the school has not complied with Title IX?

 Here are some options: